shoxxdj/dllgenerator/Readme.md

 ## Dependency

-A cross compilator `mingw-w64-gcc` is used by default but you can customise the `--compilator` parameter.
+A cross compiler `mingw-w64-gcc` is used by default but you can customise the `--compiler` parameter.

 ## Man